kannans89/RustRepo/21_Collections/21_collections.md

 ## HashSet

 HashSet<T> is a set of unique values of type T. Adding and removing values is fast, and it’s fast to ask whether a given value is in the set or not.
+The HashSet structure is defined in the std::collections module.This module should be explicitly imported to acces the HashSet structure.

 ### Syntax: Creating  a HashSet